random-guys/backend-developer-test/README.md

 ## Submission

-1. Your API endpoints shoud be documented in POSTMAN.
+1. Your API endpoints should be documented in POSTMAN.
 2. Seed the db with lots of data before final submission.
 3. Code should be hosted on a git repository, Github preferably.
 4. The API should be hosted on a live server (e.g. https://heroku.com)

 ## Bonus

+You'll get bonus points for:
-1. Bonus points for `containerization` using `docker`.
+1. `containerization` using `docker`.
-2. Bonus point for thorough documentation using POSTMAN.
+2. Thorough documentation using POSTMAN.
-3. Bonus points for e2e tests and use of `Jest` for tests.
+3. e2e tests and use of `Jest` for tests.
-4. Bonus points for `web caching` API endpoints using `Redis`.
+4. `web caching` API endpoints using `Redis`.
-5. Bonus points for implementing `rate limiting` for user account API access.
+5. Implementing `rate limiting` for user account API access.

 ## Time Duration